dylanberry03/dylanberry03.github.io/_publications/2024_KAS_Exoplanet_TOI-6224.md

 Here is a [link](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to my digital poster.

-Here is a [link](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to my paper, TESS Exoplanet Candidate Follow-ups with the Bell Observatory, from which the TOI-6224.01 data comes from.
+Here is a (LINK TO DRAFT COMING SOON) to my paper, TESS Exoplanet Candidate Follow-ups with the Bell Observatory, from which the data of TOI-6224.01 is included amongst other candidate exoplanets.